-During the interim of the late autumn of 1917 and the early part of the winter that followed, the Germans had been preparing for a final effort to win the Great War: the Allies were exhausted and lacking man-power after their exertions of 1917 - the British had fought three campaigns and some units of the French Army had mutinied - and the Germans had available the extra divisions that their victory over the Russians on the Eastern Front now allowed them.
+During the interim of the late autumn of 1917 and the early part of the winter that followed, the Germans had been preparing for a final effort to win the Great War: the Allies were exhausted and lacking man-power after their exertions of 1917 - the British had fought three campaigns and some units of the French Army had mutinied - and the Germans had available the extra divisions that their victory over the Russians in the East now allowed them.

-It was expected that they would launch a spring offensive which they did - in fact they unleashed a number of them.
-For the moment, though, there was no such activity in the northern sector where the Newfoundland Battalion had been stationed.
+It was expected that they would launch a spring offensive - which they did: in fact they were to unleash several of them.

-There were to be several assaults by the Germans on French forces during that spring.
+There were also to be several assaults by the Germans on French forces during that spring.
 They all met with varying degrees of success at the outset, but eventually they would be thwarted by Petain's divisions, aided at times by the newly-arriving Americans.